-Join Steve Nelle for an in-depth discussion in this video Diffuse, part of Textures and Materials in 3ds Max.
+Join Steve Nelle for an in-depth discussion in this video Diffuse, part of 3ds Max: Textures and Materials.

 When building a material, you'll have many different ways to change and control its appearance.
 One of those ways is to add a picture into its skin.
 Now that built-in image, which is many times more commonly referred to as a map, can be used to simulate a wide variety of the surface characteristics that you'd typically see in a realistic material.
 It can control the body color, level of texture, amount of reflection, all kinds of different surface elements can be derived from that built-in image.
 Now what's important to understand is it's going to be how that map is added or loaded into the material, that will directly determine how it affects the overall look and feel of the sink.

 A material's build is very much laid out like a tree with a series of branches.
 With each branch of that tree being able to accept a map, but using that map in a different way.
 So, one branch might control an object's main body color, while another would control whether or not the object appeared smooth or bumpy.
 Does that make sense?
 So in our material tree analogy, each branch would be responsible for controlling a different aspect, a different surface characteristic, to the overall look of the skin.
 So as you begin building your materials, keep that branch configuration in mind.

 The more complicated the skins look, the more branches of the tree you'll be using, and the more maps you'll be loading on those branches.
 Now what we're going to be doing over the course of this chapter is breaking things down and discussing the primary map channels, or branches, that 3ds Max's materials offer.
 To demonstrate how each branch works, or how and why it's used in other words, I'll be using a file named Map Channels.
 Why don't we start by first activating Max's ActiveShade renderer?
 That way we'll be able to see automatic updates to our skin as we make our changes.